What is Microtraining?

-Accessibility - Access training materials via the web or a wide variety of IOS, Android and Windows Mobile devices.
+Be Accessible - Access training materials via the web or a wide variety of IOS, Android, and Windows Mobile devices.

-Efficient Content Development - Upload existing PowerPoint presentations, MS Office documents or link to Youtube or other videos.
+Efficiently Develop Content - Upload existing PowerPoint presentations, MS Office documents, or links to Youtube or other videos.

-Comprehension Verification - Include a final quiz that redirects user to appropriate content for reference.
+Verify Comprehension - Include a final quiz that redirects user to appropriate content for reference.

-Completion Tracking - Track employee participation and automatically remind employees (and supervisors) when they need to complete a training module.
+Track Completion - Track employee participation and automatically remind employees and supervisors when they need to complete a training module.

-Online and Offline Support - Download content and training modules to user's mobile devices when convenient, even in remote locations.
+Provide Support Online and Offline - Download content and training modules to users' mobile devices when convenient, even in remote locations.

-Simple User Management - Automatically assign training classes to users based on groups, departments and locations.
+Simply Manage Users - Automatically assign training classes to users based on groups, departments, and locations.